Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-10-31-GloVe_Global_Vectors_for_Word_Representation.md

 ### GloVe

-GloVe paper said the statistics of word occurence in a corpus is the primary source of information available to al unsupervised methods for learning  word representation.
+GloVe paper said the statistics of word occurrence in a corpus is the primary source of information available to al unsupervised methods for learning  word representation.

 So, GloVe utilized are the matrix word-word co-coccurence with context window size.